 - 2 stalks celery (cut in quarters crosswise)

 - 1/2 teaspoon black peppercorns

 - 1 1/2 pounds sausage (cooked and smoked, such as chorizo or kielbasa, cut into 6 pieces)

 - 2 tablespoons butter

-1. Put the clams, mussels, and cornmeal in a large bowl, and add enough cold salted water to cover.
-Let stand for about 30 minutes to purge the clams and mussels of any sand.
+- Put the clams, mussels, and cornmeal in a large bowl, and add enough cold salted water to cover.
+Let this stand for about 30 minutes to purge the clams and mussels of any sand.

-4. Add the potatoes and onion to the pot.
-Ladle off enough of the water, leaving enough to cover the vegetables.
+- Add the potatoes and onion to the pot.
+Ladle off excess water, leaving enough to cover the vegetables.
 Cover and cook for 10 minutes.
 Layer the sausages and corn over the vegetables.
 Cover and cook until the potatoes are just tender, about 10 minutes more.

-5. Rinse the clams thoroughly.
+- Rinse the clams thoroughly.
 Arrange the clams over the corn and sausages.
 Place the lobsters on top of the clams.
-Cover the pot and boil until the clams have opened, about 10 minutes.
+Cover the pot and boil until the clams have opened (about 10 minutes).
 Remove the pot from the heat.

-6. Using tongs, remove the seafood, corn, potatoes, and chorizo to large platters or rimmed baking sheets.
-Mound the seafood in the center, discarding any unopened clams and mussels.
+- Using tongs, remove the seafood, corn, potatoes, and chorizo to large platters or rimmed baking sheets.
+Mound the seafood in the center, discarding any unopened clams and mussels (these are not safe to eat).
 Surround the seafood with the potatoes, corn, and sausages.
-Sprinkle vegetables with salt and pepper.
+Sprinkle the vegetables with salt and pepper.
 Cover with foil to keep warm.

 |Nutritional Guidelines (per serving)|

 |Saturated Fat||16 g|